Tunnel Services Overview

 Configurable virtual loopback tunnel interface.
 Facilitates VRF table lookup based on MPLS labels.
 This interface type is supported on M Series and T Series routers, but not on SRX Series Firewalls.
 To configure a virtual loopback tunnel to facilitate VRF table lookup based on MPLS labels, you specify a virtual loopback tunnel interface name and associate it with a routing instance that belongs to a particular routing table.
 The packet loops back through the virtual loopback tunnel for route lookup. |

-to use GRE encapsulation).
-To enable Layer 2 Ethernet packets to be terminated on GRE tunnels,
+encapsulation).
+To enable Layer 2 Ethernet packets to be terminated on GRE tunnels, you

 interfaces